Graf1303/Graf1303/README.md

 Hi!
 New to coding.
-Learning HTML to hopefully one day land a Web Dev position and work my way to a Software Engineer.
+Learning HTML/CSS/Js to hopefully one day land a Web Dev position and work my way to a Software Engineer.